Chreggii/syntax-highlighter/Docs/API Specs/Formal Syntax Highlighter API.md

-# RestAPI Design for the formal Syntax Highlighter
+# API Design for the formal Syntax Highlighter

 ## GET `/lex-string`

 ### Description

 Gets the annotated token sequence for the input text.